Detection of energy levels of a spin system on a quantum computer by probe spin evolution: Conclusions

 \section{Conclusions}

-The method for detecting the energy levels of a spin system on the basis of studies of evolution of a probe spin has been proposed.
-The method provides possibility to detect energy levels of many spin system on the basis of measurement of the mean value of only one probe spin.
+The method of detecting of the energy levels of a spin system on the basis of studies of evolution of a probe spin has been proposed.
+The method provides possibility to estimate energy levels of many-spin system studying evolution of the mean value of only one probe spin and can be applied for arbitrary spin systems.

-On the basis of the proposed method we have detected the energy levels of a spin in the magnetic field, of a spin chain in the magnetic field making calculations on IBM's quantum computer $\textrm{ibmq\_santiago}$ (see Figs. 2, 3).
-The results of quantum calculations are in agreement with the theoretical one.
+We have realized the proposed algorithm on IBM's quantum computer ibmq-bogota and have detected the energy levels of spin systems with Ising interaction (a spin chain in the magnetic field, triangle spin cluster, Ising model on squared lattice in the magnetic field).
+The results of quantum calculations (see Figs. \ref{fig99}, \ref{fig1099}, \ref{fig0099}, \ref{fig99109}) are in agreement with the theoretical ones.

+On the basis of the obtained results we conclude that the method is efficient even in the case of noisy quantum devices.
+The advantage of the proposed method is that for detection of the energy levels we use only one ancila qubit and do not need to measure the states of all qubits.
+The quantum protocol Fig. \ref{fig:7} contains only measurement of one qubit which leads to reduction of the readout errors.
+The proposed method is efficient for estimation of the energy levels of many spin systems.
+Besides it is worth stressing that it is nontrivial combinatorial optimization problem to find minimal or maximal eigenvalue of the Ising model in the case when the constants $J_{ij}$ in (\ref{Ising}) are different.
+Therefore the proposed method opens a possibility to achieve quantum supremacy in solving eigenvalue problem with development of multi-qubit quantum computers.